epi2me-labs/mapula/README.md

 # Mapula

 This package provides a command line tool that is able to parse alignments in `SAM` format and produce a range of useful stats.

 Mapula provides several subcommands, use `--help` with each one to find detailed usage instructions.

 ## Installation

-(Count) Mapula can be installed in the usual Python tradition:

 ```
 pip install mapula
 ```
 ## Usage: count
 ```
 $ mapula count -h
-usage: mapula [-h] [-s SAM] [-o OUT] [-j JSON] -r [REFS [REFS ...]] [-e EXP]
+usage: mapula [-h] [-s SAM] [-r [REFS [REFS ...]]] [-c [COUNTS [COUNTS ...]]] [-o SAM_OUT] [-j JSON_PATH]

-Counts mapping stats from a SAM/BAM file
+Count mapping stats from a SAM/BAM file

 optional arguments:
   -h, --help            show this help message and exit
-  -s SAM, --sam SAM     Input sam/bam file. (default: stdin)
-  -o OUT, --out OUT     Output sam file.
+  -s SAM, --sam SAM     Alignments in SAM format.
+By default, this script reads alignments from stdin.
+However, using this flag it is possible to pass in a file path.
+  -r [REFS [REFS ...]], --refs [REFS [REFS ...]]
+                        Provide reference .fasta files using the syntax: name=path_to_ref.
+  -c [COUNTS [COUNTS ...]], --counts [COUNTS [COUNTS ...]]
+                        Provide expected counts in csv format using the syntax: name=path_to_counts, where name should be equal to a name given to --refs.
+  -o SAM_OUT, --sam_out SAM_OUT
+                        Outputs a sam file from the parsed alignments.
 Use - for piping out. (default: None)
+  -j JSON_PATH, --json_path JSON_PATH
-  -j JSON, --json JSON  Name of the output json (default: stats.mapula.json)
+                        Name of the output json (default: stats.mapula.json)
-  -r [REFS [REFS ...]], --refs [REFS [REFS ...]]
-                        List of references to which alignments have been made
-  -e EXP, --exp EXP     A .CSV file containing expected counts by reference name
 ```
----

-### Inputs

 An example invocation is as follows:

 ```
-mapula gather -s aligned.sam -r reference_1.fasta reference_2.fasta
+mapula gather -s aligned.sam -r host=reference_1.fasta spikein=reference_2.fasta -c spikein=counts.csv
 ```

-An explanation of the available arguments follows:
-- `-s` SAM/BAM
-  - A path to a `SAM` or `BAM` file.
-Alignments will be parsed from this file and used to derive stats.
-Mapula also supports piping in, in which case this argument must be omitted e.g.:
-    - ```minimap2 -y -ax map-ont ref.fasta *.fastq | mapula gather -r...etc```
-- `-r` references
-  - You must supply `mapula gather` reference `.fasta` files against which the alignments were made, this can take the form:
-    - ```mapula gather -r reference_1.fasta reference_2.fasta```
-- `-e` expected counts csv
-  - In order to calculate correlations between observed and expected counts for a given set of reference sequences, you must use `-e` to provide a `.csv` containing two columns:
-    - `reference` (i.e. name of the reference sequence)
+### Expected counts
+The expected counts CSVs should have the following column headings:

-    - `expected_count`
+`reference`, `expected_count`

-- `-j` json_path
-  - If provided, the `.json` output will be written at this location instead of `stats.mapula.json`
-- `-o` sam_out
-  - If provided, a `SAM` file constructed from the input records will be written to stdout.
-This argument is primarily used for piping, as in:
-    - ```... | mapula gather -o | samtools sort - > sorted.bam```
+The reference column should contain the ID of a sequence in the corresponding reference file.
+The expected_count column should equal the expected number of observations for that sequence.

+---
-### Stats & Terminology
+### **Stats & Terminology**
 For each alignment processed, `mapula count` updates various measurements.

 #### Simple metrics